 What’s the difference between an OK resume and a great one?
 One is a list of experiences and skills, and the other tells a story.
 The list will simply never be as compelling.
 Plus, it’s a bit open to interpretation, which isn’t always good.

 To make sure your resume is telling the story you want it to tell, figure out what your qualifications are and create a narrative around it.
-Sometimes, the way you frame your experiences will be enough to get the message across, but it not, take a hint from your LinkedIn profile and consider creating a summary section.
+Sometimes, the way you frame your experiences will be enough to get the message across, but it not, take a hint from your LinkedIn profile and consider

 5. Keep the Conversation Going